tayganr/purviewlab/modules/module07.md

     ![Assets KPI](../images/module07/07.02-assets-kpi.png)

 3. Further down the page you will find additional **data visualisations**, typically these tiles will allow interactive filtering and the ability to drill-down into the underlying detail by clicking **View more**.
 The Assets page includes the following **graphs**:

-    * Number of Assets by Source Type
+    * Asset Count per Source Type

     ![Assets Graph 01](../images/module07/07.03-assets-graph01.png)